Mastro šŸ‘Øā€šŸ³ Docs

 Copied!

-Note that we this time added ?bundle at the end of the URL.
+Note that for the client-side, we added ?bundle at the end of the URL.
 That’s a feature of esm.sh, which instructs it to bundle all the files in that package together into one file.
 This loads much faster than dozens of individuals files – especially on slow networks like on mobile phones.

 You’ll see a full example of a client-side importmap in the next chapter.